uriyyo/fastapi-pagination/docs/learn/tutorial_user_guide/add_to_route.md

 ## Multiple Page response models for a single route handler

-If you want to return multiple Page response models for a single route handler, you can use `response_model` parameter in route declaration.
+If you want to return multiple Page response models for a single route handler, you can use the `response_model` parameter in the route declaration.

 ```py
 from typing import Any